How to catch yellowfin whiting

 Preferences for baits are as personalised as the anglers chasing them.
 For most, blood worms are the best bet, while other anglers will swear by using only live shrimp, pieces of prawn, squid or tube worms and the list goes on.
-Another bait which is a great fall back and tends to work quite effectively is the enzyme or bait style soft plastics in the blood worm shapes.
-These come in a sealed packet and are great to keep in your kit in case you run out of your regular bait.
-There are plenty of anglers who just use this alone and do quite well.
+Light gear is recommended preferably a 1000 or 2500 size reel on a 6ft 6in, 4kg rod.

 In recent years the popularity of fishing for yellowfin whiting on surface lures has certainly increased.
 Now if you are a whiting chaser you might find this hard to believe, yet the way these fish chase down a surface lure with so much gusto really has to be experienced to be fully appreciated.
 So if you’re keen for a change, a surface lure around the 50mm mark is a good place to start.
 Prawns and clickers are the yellowfin’s major food source so try to immitate these as best as you can, both in lure style and retrieval.
 Don’t forget to swap your monofilament for a good quality braided line and fluro carbon for the leader as this will make it easier to work the lure.
 It may also be worth swapping our treble hooks for assist hooks with provide better hook up rates and much easier to release if you choose to do so.

 Rigs and techniques for bait fishers